nimblehq/infrastructure-templates/CONTRIBUTING.md

 ## Introduction

-This project is using TypeScript and [OCLIF](https://oclif.io/) to build the CLI.
-The project is using Jest for testing, ESLint for code formatting and linting.
+This project uses TypeScript and [OCLIF](https://oclif.io/) to build the CLI, Jest for testing, and ESLint for code formatting and linting.

 ## Issues and feature requests